zifeishan/capital-crunch/progress/src/progress.md

 (1) Improve features.
 We will add textual features in company descriptions, rather than using simple unigrams of short-bio.
 We have already parsed all the sentences in company descriptions using Stanford CoreNLP.
 We have also downloaded information about startup founders, which might help improving features.

 (2) Improve models.
-We will add the similarity CRF rule discussed above..
+We will add the similarity CRF rule discussed above, and propose more expressive rules such as people-related rules, or propose HITS/PageRank-like models (good investors invest in good startups, and vise versa), whose idea is similar with a previous work discussed in \cite{shan2012gamerank}.

-TODO

-    - people-related rules?
-    - PageRank-like
-- improve supervision methods:
-    - how many negative examples to generate? how to choose negative examples?
+(3) improve supervision methods.
+We should integrate the heuristics of generating negative examples discussed above.
+Further questions include: how many negative examples to generate?
 How to do proper train/test split?
-    - hold out start-ups, not single investment edges.
+Specifically, we might hold out start-ups, rather than single investment edges.

 <!-- We want to use the information from people and organizations, finding